-Master of Science in Engineering - General (Online, Part-Time)
+Master of Science in Engineering - General (Fully Online, Part-Time)

 The Master of Science in Engineering with a Concentration in General Engineering is a part-time, advanced degree specifically designed for current and future managers and engineers.
-This flexible, cross-disciplinary program combines study in business management and engineering, providing an alternative to a traditional business management or a technical master of science degree.
+This flexible, cross-disciplinary program combines study in engineering and business management, providing an alternative to a traditional business management or a technical Master of Science degree.

 THIS PROGRAM CAN BE TAKEN ENTIRELY ONLINE AND IS FLEXIBLE TO ACCOMMODATE YOUR SCHEDULE!